Azumi67/FRP-V2ray-Loadbalance/README.md

   - Enter a different port for each new Kharej IPV6.
   - Enter as many Kharej IPV6s as you want, I chose 3 IPV6s.
   - Enter the health check interval for each Khare IPV6 [for example 10 seconds].
-  - For this method to work, this Iran's config is suitable [ It's in FRP simple V2ray-iran-Mutliple Config menu] since you need to give one ipv6 for every different port on iran side as well.
   - On kharej side there is a tcp health check.

     ----------------------------------------------------------------------------